remix-run/react-router/docs/getting-started/tutorial.md

 }
 ```

-And now back in `invoice.js` we can display use the param to look it up and display more information:
+And now back in `invoice.js` we use the param to look up an invoice and display more information:

 ```js filename=routes/invoice.js lines=[2,6]
 import { useParams } from "react-router-dom";